hynek/structlog/docs/index.rst

 Why You Want to Use structlog
 -----------------------------

-Because it's easy and you don't have to replace your underlying logger -- you just add structure to your log entries and format them to strings before they hit your real loggers -- whatever they are.
+Because it's easy and you don't have to replace your underlying logger -- you just add structure to your log entries and format them to strings before they hit your real loggers.

 structlog supports you with building your context as you go (e.g. if a user logs in, you bind their user name to your current logger) and log events when they happen (i.e. the user does something log-worthy):